A Noisy Approach to Intrinsically Mixed-State Topological Order: Examples: Parent Abelian TOs

-Crucially, one can also gauge out anyons that \emph{cannot} be condensed (non-bosonic anyons); analogously, one can decohere non-bosonic anyons $a$ since this corresponds to the conventional condensation of the bosonic pair $(a_+ a_-)$ in the doubled Hilbert space.
+Crucially, one can also gauge out anyons that \emph{cannot} be condensed (i.e. non-bosonic anyons); analogously, one can decohere non-bosonic anyons $a$ since this corresponds to the conventional condensation of the bosonic pair $(a_+ a_-)$ in the doubled Hilbert space.
 For instance, one may gauge out $f$ from the $\mbZ_2$ Toric code to obtain the $\mathbb{Z}_2^{(1)}$ TO, precisely replicating the effect of $f$ errors.
 Surprisingly, as this simple example illustrates, locally correlated errors (which correspond to anyon condensation under the Choi map) provide a \emph{physical} implementation of the gauging out procedure, which thus far remained a conceptual device for generating topological subsystem codes from topological stabilizer codes \cite{bombin2009,bombin2010,bombin2012,bombin2014,ellison2023}.

 Let us pause to recapitulate our observations in the context of the Toric code.
 We found that anyonic decoherence, previously shown to correspond to anyon condensation across the ket and bra spaces, implements the gauging out of anyons in the original Hilbert space, including those which are forbidden from condensing under purely unitary evolution.
-This process led to mixed-states supporting non-modular topological order, corresponding to topological subsystem codes, which is not believed to be allowed in the ground state of a locally gapped Hamiltonian in 2D.
-Moreover, the resulting mixed-state corresponds to a zero-correlation length state with strictly lower logical information than the parent state and thus represents a distinct mixed-state quantum phase of matter~\cite{sang2023mixed} i.e., it represents an \textit{intrinsically mixed} topological phase of matter.
-Here, the stability of the maximally decohered state can be attributed to the fact that LPQCs can create at most area-law entanglement in finite time.
-For the specific case of the $\mbZ_2$ Toric code subject to $f$ errors, Ref.~\cite{wang2023mixed} numerically verified the robustness of the resulting imTO against finite noise channels that explicitly break the strong 1-form symmetry.
-However, we generically expect states with strong 1-form symmetries to remain robust up to some finite noise rate.
+This process led to mixed-states supporting non-modular topological order (corresponding to topological subsystem codes) which is believed to be forbidden in the ground state of a locally gapped Hamiltonian in 2D.
+Thus, we claim that both the $e$- and $f$-decohered Toric codes represent \textit{intrinsically mixed} topological states of matter.
+However, there is an important distinction between the two cases: namely, the strong 1-form symmetry of the $e$-decohered Toric code is non-anomalous, while that of the $f$-decohered Toric code is anomalous.
+In Sec.~\ref{sec:higherform}, we will discuss the implications of these anomalies and the sense in which we expect them to characterize mixed-state \emph{phases} of matter.
+Note that for the specific case of the $\mbZ_2$ Toric code subject to $f$ errors, Ref.~\cite{wang2023mixed} numerically verified the robustness of the resulting imTO against finite noise channels that explicitly break the strong 1-form symmetry.